xwiki-contrib/application-filetransferplatform/README.md

 * A scheduler job can automatically clean attachements older than 2 months (possibility to add exclusions).
 * Support of english and french languages.

+ Warning : This package is bundled with a customized XWikiPreferences to set rights and colortheme, it will overwrite any existing preference.

 Prerequisites
 ============

-    Filesystem Storage needs to be enabled.
+ * Filesystem Storage needs to be enabled.
-    This application needs the Encryption Application to be installed to safely store the users. password inside a wiki page.
+ * This application needs the Encryption Application to be installed to safely store the users. password inside a wiki page.

 Installation
 ============